 You can use email securely and still remain compliant with HIPAA.
 Here are seven tips for securely using email in a HIPAA-compliant organization.

-Get a patient's written consent before sending them email.
-A good email consent form will explain the risks of communicating via email, explain how and why you’ll use email, explain how patients should safeguard their computer, and get the patient's signature.
+Get a patient's written consent before sending them an email.
+A good email consent form will explain the risks of communicating via email, explain how and why you’ll use email, explain how patients should safeguard their computers, and get the patient's signature.
 Search the internet for “email consent form” to find lots of templates you adapt.
 It also can't hurt to have your lawyer review the form before you start using it.

 Do something with the patient’s consent.